ircdocs/modern-irc/index.md

 Servers MAY include a source on any message, and MAY leave a source off of any message.
 Clients MUST be able to process any given message the same way whether it contains a source or does not contain one.

+The following relaxed syntax used to be sent by some servers, and clients MAY accept it:

+      source          ::=  servername / ( nickname [ "!" user ] [ "@" host ] )

 ### Command